blakekrpec/CppEventSystem/README.md

 ```

 ### Windows
 For Windows, to generate a compile_commands.json (for my nvim clangd LSP) I used Ninja.
-If you don't care about having a compile_commands.json you should be able to build with out of the box CMake on Windows.
+If you don't care about having a compile_commands.json, skip the Install Ninja section as you should be able to build with out of the box CMake on Windows.

-To install Ninja on Windows:
+#### Install Ninja:

 Download latest `ninja-win.zip`:
 ```